rma010101/AI-ML-Capstone-Project/Project Doc.md

 •	Accuracy: Often provides better predictive performance compared to individual decision trees.

 •	Feature Importance: Aggregates feature importance from multiple trees, giving a more reliable measure of feature significance.

+These algorithms offer a good mix of simplicity, interpretability, and predictive power, making them suitable for initial exploration and comparison in this machine learning project.